wilczek112/IPB-Reservations-API/README.md

 As first step you need to download docker.

 API is prepaired for docker usage.
-To achieve this you simply have to download source code and run script "run docker.bat".
+To achieve this you simply have to download latest release and run script "run docker.bat".

 If you are linux user you simply need to run command being in project folder "docker-compose up --build"